Your Family Wealth, Mapped in One Place

 Who controls what

-Directors, trustees, appointors, and beneficial owners shown clearly.
+Directors, trustees, shareholders, members, beneficiaries, and asset owners recorded clearly.

 Beneficiaries and succession